Go to My Ireland

 Music venues

 If you want to get a taste of Belfast’s musical legacy first hand, then you really must make your way to one of the most renowned music venues in the city.
-The Oh Yeah Music Centre celebrates the city’s past with music exhibitions and talks from lyrical legends while encouraging new acts, such as breakthrough star SOAK, to take to the stage for the first time.
+The Oh Yeah Music Centre celebrates the city’s past with music exhibitions and talks from lyrical legends while encouraging new acts to take to the stage for the first time.

 Belfast is one of our great natural resources.
 France might have cuisine and Italy makes great cars, we design great music.